 Read (Device)

 The Supplier decides to remove a Device.
 To identify the Devices joined to the Device to be removed, the Supplier may compose a ‘Read Device Log’ Service Request (SRV 8.9) and send it to the DCC.
 This process is detailed in Section 7.4.1.6.2 of the BAD.

+The Service Request, SVR 8.9, is supported for SMETS1 devices, however additional processing is required by DCC to populate the SubGHzLinkQuality field and, where not supported by the device, the LastCommunicationDateTime field.
+For more information refer to the DCC User Interface Specification, Section 1.4.7.11.

 The Supplier may also obtain this information from reading the SMI.
 This process is also detailed on Section 7.4.1.6.3 of the BAD.